 The new millennium saw founding members Don Brewer and Mel Schacher joined by singer Max Carl (from 38 Special), lead guitarist Bruce Kulick (12 years with KISS), and keyboardist Tim Cashion (Bob Seger and Robert Palmer).
 Together, Brewer and Schacher created a new, dynamic and multi-talented five-piece band to not only carry on the tradition of the Grand Funk hits, but also having the potential to create a brand new chapter in the legacy of Grand Funk Railroad.
 In 2005 Grand Funk Railroad was inducted into the Michigan Rock and Roll Legends Hall of Fame, having had three of their recordings voted Legendary Michigan Songs: "We're an American Band" in 2008, "Closer To Home / I'm Your Captain" and "Some Kind Of Wonderful" in 2009.
 In July 2011 the band drew 25,000 people to their Molson Canal Series Concert outside Buffalo, NY.
 Their 2012 tour schedule had dates booked across the U.S. and Canada.
 Mark Farner also toured with his band NRG, and continued to record under his own name.
 2012's concert plans had him in South America, Canada and the U.S.

 Grand Funk Railroad continued to play forty shows a year and kicked off their 45 Years Of Grand Funk tour on January 25, 2014.
 In 2016 and 2017, the band's website was still showing a busy touring schedule.
 These days their hits are still in heavy rotation on Classic Rock radio and are utilized in radio and TV ads.
 To date they have amassed 13 Gold and 10 Platinum records with world-wide sales of over twenty-five million units.
+In January, 2020, Grand Funk was celebrating fifty-one years as a band with a forty date, Some Kind Of Wonderful Tour across the U.S. The lineup still consisted of founding members Mel Schacher (bass) and Don Brewer (drums) aided by Bruce Kulick, singer Max Carl and keyboardist Tim Cashion.
+This incarnation of the band has been together since 2000.

 Be sure to read Gary James' interviews with Don Brewer and Mark Farner